 Ethereum is based on algorithm known as Ethash.
 This is a Proof-of-Work algorithm that is a modified version of a precursor algorithm known as Dagger-Hashimoto.
 The algorithm requires access to the entire blockchain, forcing miners to store the entire blockchain to be capable of verifying every transaction.
 However, the community is thinking of switching to ProgPow algorithm since Ethash is considered to be ASIC mineable.

-Ethereum mining requires at least 4GB of GPU memory as it downloads and stores a DAG file into it.
+Ethereum mining requires more than 4GB of GPU memory as it downloads and stores a DAG file into it.
 DAG file stands for Directed Acyclic Graph and is used in all Ethash coins to provide a proof of work.
 DAG file is generated every mining epoch and it increases from epoch to epoch.
 For more details, see our quick step-by-step guide on how to mine Ethereum on Nanopool.

 - Ethererum Website - ethereum.org